muhkuh-sys/taglist_editor/doc/readme_tagtool.txt

 3) Modify the tag list in an NXF or NXO file according to instructions which are read from a text file.

-tagtool prints or manipulates the tag list in an NXF or NXO file.
+tagtool prints or manipulates the tag list in an NXF or NXO file

 Usage:
-   tagtool settags    [-v|-debug] infile taglistfile outfile tagtool edit       [-v|-debug] infile editsfile outfile tagtool list       [-v|-debug] infile tagtool [help|-h] tagtool help_tags tagtool help_const
+   tagtool settags    [-v|-debug] infile taglistfile outfile tagtool edit       [-v|-debug] infile editsfile outfile tagtool list       [-v|-debug] infile tagtool diff       [-v|-debug] infile1 infile2 tagtool [help|-h]
+   tagtool help_tags
+   tagtool help_const